UnderDev/Api-DataRepresentationAndQuerying/README.md

 You can get a list of Playgrounds near you or in a specific area, based on the location (Location_o) using a GET method at the following URL:
 *http://playgrounds.ie/location/[Location_o]*

-From the url above, [Location_o] is where the user could enter in the location of where they want to be abe to find a playground, Eg Gort.
+From the URL above, [Location_o] is where the user could enter in the location of where they want to be able to find a playground, Eg: Roundstone.
 The user would then be provided with a list of playgrounds with relevant data, in or close to that area.

 The data will be returned in JSON format, with the following properties for each Playground: